St. Catharine, Missouri: Postmaster

-White family

 James Early White--so named for the related First family of Virginia, that of Confederate General Jubal Anderson Early--brought his wife Matilda Rosenberger--born in Luray, Shenandoah County, Virginia, in 1810--and eight children from Virginia where he owned two slaves, according to the 1850 census and a family history.
 His great-granddaughter, Hattie Gertrude Lineberry Felt Carolan, wrote about his life in a family-circulated memoir entitled "These Are Your Ancestors" in 1970.

 A few years after establishing a farm north of St. Catharine, two sons died within a month of one another (in 1864); another son spent time in the state asylum at Fulton, a daughter died as well.
 Two daughters, Matilda Elizabeth Kelley and Cynthia Ann Black, and son Wesley Anderson White, remained and raised families.
 Another son, James E. White Jr., joined the 26th Regiment of Illinois Volunteers and later the 6th Connecticut, participated in Sherman's march to the sea, and in 1865, he asked the Illinois governor to pardon him for desertion, which he did.
 The U.S. Army ignored the request.

 Upon the death of James Sr., James Jr. and his wife Caroline Hortense Jackson, a descendant of Elizabeth Fones, took over the homestead five miles north of St. Catharine in 1881, at that point in time 160 acres.
 Matilda lived another two decades at the homestead.

 A schoolhouse, called the White School, had been erected on a corner of their land in the 1870s.
 They raised five girls and five boys.
 Two of their daughters married and died young: one of a self-induced abortion, the other of syphilis in the Illinois State Asylum and Hospital for the Insane.

-Five sons and three daughters, including Olive Pearl Lineberry, married and had families of their own.
+Five sons and three daughters, including Olive Pearl Lineberry, married and raised families.
 Olive married Frederick Lineberry, son of Wesley Lineberry, of Carroll County, Virginia, and Waconda Langwell, of Carroll County, Missouri.
 Wesley came to Linn county in 1866 after serving in the 29th regiment of the Virginia infantry.

 James Sr. and Matilda and several of their sons are interred at the Linhart Chapel Cemetery to the southwest of the homestead.
 James Jr., Caroline and their daughter Winnie Lella White Clark and son Roy Ellsworth White are interred at Pleasant View Baptist Cemetery across Karlin Road from the homestead.